plkpiotr/stock-exchange-frontend/README.md

 - `npm run storybook` to run storybook on localhost:9009

 To do:
+- Check out `login: PropTypes.func.isRequired`
+- Think about names of actions
+- Think about names of constants
 - Add `created field` to `Formik`
 - Stylize `Details.js`
 - Remove `Paragraph`?
 If not used...